bitpiedotcom/bitpiewx/_posts/2017-12-6-statement-on-venus-airdrop-en.md

 ---
 layout: post
-title: Statement about Airdrop of Venus project
+title: Statement on The Airdrop of Venus Project
 author:
 lang: en
 data: 2017-12-6